MkeniniZaatout/test-ApiNestJs/README.md

 - In collection annuaire select import data and import data JSON FILE and select file annuaire.json.

 #Start API :
-- Go to \my-first-nestjs, run start console and start "npm install" and "npm start" (run "npm cache clean --force" if you got error in console).
+- Start a console terminal and go to \my-first-nestjs directory, then run "npm install" and "npm start" (run "npm cache clean --force" if you got error in console).

 #Start Documentation and Test API: